Nine Entertainment

 Nine Entertainment Co.
 Holdings Limited is an Australian publicly listed company with holdings in mass media radio and television broadcasting, publishing and digital media.
 It uses Nine as its corporate branding.

 The entity is largely a successor to the former Publishing and Broadcasting Limited (PBL), which was established by the Packer family.
 The Packers ended their involvement with the company in 2008 and its name was changed to Nine in 2010.
 The company merged with Fairfax Media in December 2018, expanding its brands and investments across television, video on demand, print, digital, radio and real estate classifieds.

-Nine's assets include the Nine Network, Nine Radio; major newspaper mastheads such as The Sydney Morning Herald, The Age and The Australian Financial Review; digital properties such as nine.com.au, 9Honey, Pedestrian; and video-on-demand platform Stan.
+Nine's assets include the Nine Network, major newspaper mastheads such as the Sydney Morning Herald, The Age and the Australian Financial Review; digital properties such as nine.com.au, 9Honey, and Pedestrian; and video-on-demand platform Stan.

 History

 The company was a successor of the long-established Australian media group Australian Consolidated Press (ACP), created by Sir Frank Packer, whose Channel 9 was Australia's first commercial TV network.
 Kerry Packer inherited the company after his father's death in 1974.
 ACP was combined with the Nine Network in 1994 as Publishing and Broadcasting Ltd (PBL).